Zervice/pollytalk/src/content/blog/science-behind-language-learning-ai.md

 ## Conclusion

 The science behind AI language learning represents one of the most significant advances in educational technology.
-By combining insights from linguistics, neuroscience, psychology, and computer science, platforms like PollyTalk are creating learning experiences that are not only more effective but also more engaging and accessible.
+By combining insights from linguistics, neuroscience, psychology, and computer science, platforms like PollyTalkie are creating learning experiences that are not only more effective but also more engaging and accessible.

 Whether you're a beginner taking your first steps in a new language or an advanced learner aiming for native-like fluency, AI-powered language learning offers tools and approaches that were unimaginable just a decade ago.
 The future of language acquisition is here, and it speaks your language—whatever that may be.